hashicorp/terraform-website/content/source/docs/cloud/users-teams-organizations/organizations.html.md

 ## Trial Expired Organizations

 Terraform Cloud paid features are available as a free trial to organizations evaluating its features.
-If you are working with a Hashicorp Sales Representative, please ask them about how to get a free trial.
+If you are working with a HashiCorp Sales Representative, please ask them about how to get a free trial.

 When a free trial has expired, the organization displays a banner reading "TRIAL EXPIRED — Upgrade Required" in the top navigation bar: